Neil-Sally/RiftBeacon/README.md

 ### Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Please read our [Contributing Guidelines](docs/CONTRIBUTING.md) and [Code of Conduct](CODE_OF_CONDUCT.md) before submitting a Pull Request.

+### Community

+- GitHub Discussions: Coming soon
+- Discord: Coming soon
+- Twitter: Coming soon

 ### Security

 This project is under active development.
 Please do not use in production without thorough auditing.

+For security concerns, please see our [Security Policy](docs/SECURITY.md).

 ### License